Karen Brahe

-Karen Brahe, based on a painting from 1699.

-Karen Brahe (born 1 December 1657 at Næsbyholm, died 27 September 1736 at Østrupgård, Haastrup parish), was a Danish aristocrat and book collector.
+Karen Brahe (1 December 1657 – 27 September 1736) was a Danish noblewoman, book collector, and letter writer.

 Biography

 The third child of six born to Preben Brahe of Hvedholm, Engelsholm og Østrupgård (1627–1708) and Susanne Gøye (1634–83) and a relative of Jens Bille, Karen Brahe grew up reading, being taught by, amongst others, her mother and grandmother Karen Bille.

 She became an able administrator of her father's estate, which she ran from her mother's death until her father himself died.
 After her father's death, she moved to Østrupgård and became the estate owner there until her death.
-She was a diligent scholar.
-Karen Brahe was an avid letter writer.
+She was a diligent scholar and an avid letter writer.
 Her surviving letters cover a wide range of topics, from administration to literature to gossip.
 She never married.